cmalfesi/developer-portal/dao-api.md

 1. `GENERAL`: A generic campaign.
 2. `NETWORK_FEE`: The fee amount (in basis points) to be charged for every trade.
 3. `FEE_HANDLER_BRR`: Proportion of fees to be **burnt**, given to stakers as **rewards**, and given to reserves as **rebates** for liquidity contribution.

+Note that there can only be a maximum of 1 campaign per epoch for the `NETWORK_FEE` and `FEE_HANDLER_RR` campaign types.

 ## Voting Formula
 The formula was designed to be simple enough such that it can be implemented on-chain, and is gas efficient for calculations.
 Hence, the "1 token 1 vote" idea is used for its simplicity.
 A quorum is also defined, in order for a winning option to be considered valid.